bernicebetito/NIS4-Network-Steganography/README.md

   * Linux: `sudo python3 client.py`
   * Windows: `python client.py`

+To run the RSA program, the following commands are used:
+* For the sender:
+  * Linux: `sudo python3 rsa_sender.py`
+  * Windows: `python rsa_sender.py`
+* For the receiver:
+  * Linux: `sudo python3 rsa_receiver.py`
+  * Windows: `python rsa_receiver.py`

 Note:
-_The IP address of the server would be needed upon running the server and client._

-## Guide
-To test the sorting of the steganograms, steganograms are intentionally shuffled before sending.
-Additionally, only a certain amount of steganograms are first sent in order to test the program's ability to determine if there are missing steganograms as well as it's ability to find and send these steganograms.
+_To test the sorting of the steganograms, steganograms are intentionally shuffled before sending.
+Additionally, the IP address are hardcoded.
+To modify the IP addresses, the code must be modified._